Last Updated on August 18, 2021

 - Unbelievable quantities of delicious, fresh, local, organically-grown fruits and veggies.

 - Visiting the farm where our food is grown every week is a treat for the senses and an education for my kids.
-They pick their own food from the field, and know that food grows in dirt.
+They pick their own food from the fields, and know that food grows in dirt.
 (Apparently lots of kids don’t!)

 - Knowing the people who grow our food and hearing about how they do it has been an eye-opening and enriching experience.
 The addition of a medicinal herb garden had made our CSA farm even more educational.

 - I learn about new varieties of fruits and vegetables and get tips on how to use them.
 Open Hands is where I first tried groundcherries, where my daughter discovered that she loves eating pea flowers, and where I learned about making kale chips.
 Their huge, potent garlic is what I use to seed my own homegrown garlic each season.